sundeepbassi/quizzy-movies/README.md

 The white font on the red background worked good for visibility.

 However the white font on the green background was not good for visibility.

+The green box I am using is for the correct answers in the quiz.

  [Colour Chart](assets/screenshots/colour-chart.png)